r-Techsupport/rTS_Wiki/docs/factoids/ddu.md

 ## What is DDU?
 Display Driver Uninstaller is a program that can fully wipe display/audio drivers, to troubleshoot various issues.

 > DDU does not erase any personal files.
-It only wipes the selected driver(s), and any associated info, such as display color profiles, settings, etc
+It only wipes the selected driver(s), and any associated info, such as display color profiles, settings, etc.

 ## Installing DDU
 {% include embeds/ddu_install.md %}